-Who made SushiSwap?
+Who Founded SushiSwap?

 SushiSwap was founded by two anonymous developers named 0xMaki and Chef Nomi.
-On August 26th, Chef Nomi released a Medium post detailing the SushiSwap protocol.
+On August 26 2020, Chef Nomi released a Medium post detailing the SushiSwap protocol.
 This enticed 0xMaki to join the SushiSwap Discord.

 Given 0xMaki’s French accent, appearance, and time-zone hint, he is likely based somewhere in France or a French-speaking Middle Eastern country.
 0x is in reference to the starting number and letter of all Ethereum addresses, and Maki is a popular sushi dish.

-On September 9th, Uniswap was stripped of its title as the largest decentralized exchange when SushiSwap users migrated over 1.14 billion USD of Uniswap’s 1.9 billion USD locked cryptocurrency assets to the new SushiSwap platform.
+On September 9th 2020, Uniswap was stripped of its title as the largest decentralized exchange when SushiSwap users migrated over 1.14 billion USD of Uniswap’s 1.9 billion USD locked cryptocurrency assets to the new SushiSwap platform.